Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

    export CMAKE_PREFIX_PATH=$(llvm-config --libdir)/cmake/llvm
    ```

-5. Configure the project using CMake, specifying the custom executable name and the path to the chosen QDMI compiled in step 1:
+5. Configure the project using CMake, specifying the custom path for <!--installation and for --> locating the passes and the path to the chosen QDMI compiled in step 1:
    ```bash
    cmake -DCMAKE_INSTALL_PREFIX=$HOME -DCUSTOM_QDMI_PATH=qdmi ..
    ```